 • Champagne is made from any combination of three grapes: Pinot Noir, Chardonnay and Pinot Meunier.
 A blanc de blancs is made from 100 percent white grapes, while a blanc de noirs, which can range in color from a deeper yellow-gold to pink, is a sparkler made entirely from red grapes.

 • If a bottle of bubbly doesn’t have a vintage date on it, it’s called “non-vintage” or "NV."
 NV sparkling wines are very common, giving winemakers flexibility in their blends (which is especially helpful in tricky years), but moreover, it helps create a consistent house style.

 • Sparkling bottles are traditionally thicker than bottles for other wine types because the pressure inside a bottle of bubbly is around 70 to 90 pounds per square inch—three times that of a typical car tire!

-• The fastest way to chill a bottle of bubbly is to submerge it in a combination of ice, water and salt, which works faster than just cold air or even just ice.
-Rotate the bottle a few times to keep the salty ice solution flowing around the bottle, and it should be ready to go in about 15 minutes.
+• The fastest way to chill a bottle of bubbly is to submerge it in a combination of ice and water, which works faster than just cold air or even just ice.
+Rotate the bottle a few times to keep the ice solution flowing around the bottle, and it should be ready to go in about 15 minutes.

 • Sparkling wine’s bubbles are formed at “nucleation sites,” or tiny surface imperfections in the glass.
 Some sparkling wineglass manufacturers etch extra nucleation sites into the base of Champagne flutes for continuous bubble formation.